BrikerMan/Kashgari/README.md

     <a href="https://kashgari.readthedocs.io/">Contributing</a>
 </h4>

+🎉🎉🎉 We are proud to announce that we entirely rewrite  Kashgari with tf.keras, now Kashgari comes with cleaner API and faster speed. 🎉🎉🎉

 ## Overview

 Kashgari is simple and powerful NLP Transfer learning framework, build a state-of-art model in 5 minutes for named entity recognition (NER), part-of-speech tagging (PoS) and text classification tasks.